Side Hustles

 The Bottom Line

-The best side hustle is the one you actually start.
-Pick one, give it 3 months of consistent effort, and track your numbers.
-If it's working, scale it.
-If it's not, you've learned something valuable and can try the next one.
+Pick one from this list.
+Give it 3 months of consistent effort.
+Track your numbers.
+If it works, scale it.
+If it doesn't, you've learned something and you try the next one.

-Related Articles
+Related Guides

 Plain-English guide to South African tax for freelancers, side hustlers, and small business owners — provisional tax, sole proprietor vs Pty Ltd, VAT registration, and what you can deduct.